 This view, provided by Engineering, was also backed up by Marketing: ‘There may have been an element of not spoiling the party for the V6 by keeping the power down, but there was also, very definitely, a torque restraint at that stage, and it needed the Torsen differential to help with minimising torque steer if the power went above 180bhp.’

 The turbocharger installation, posed many interesting questions: ‘This was to some extent a dry run for the engine/transmission package for the forthcoming R17 Vitesse.
 The Engineers had to set the boost ‘cut-off’ at 180bhp because they did not have the uprated PG1 gearbox and Torsen differential at their disposal.
 If the power curve had not been truncated by the electronics, it could have gone stratospheric; probably 250-300bhp.’

 Very interesting, through a Rover 800 chassis, for sure, but there would have been lasting implications: ‘The torque would have just lunched the gearbox.
 Even with the uprated box (in the later Vitesse Sport model), they still had to saw the mountain off at 200bhp.’

 Tickford steps in

 Once the package was defined and developed, Tickford was commissioned simply to process the final detail development and carry out low-volume component build.
-It echoed an earlier collaborative agreement between the two companies with the MG Maestro Turbo, although in this case, final assembly took took place in Cowley.
+It echoed an earlier collaborative agreement between the two companies with the MG Maestro Turbo – in this case, though, final assembly took took place at Cowley.